 How to Freeze Canned Pumpkin Puree

-• Measure pumpkin into the ice cube tray or muffin tin.
+• Measure the pumpkin into the ice cube tray or muffin tin.

 • Place on a flat surface in the freezer and leave until frozen solid.